Freeing Roomba Users From Floorcare

 THE APPROACH THAT WORKED

-Cleanliness predictions, powered by the Dirt Detective algorithm, introduced the ability for Roombas to automatically decide if rooms needed to be cleaned, and prioritize them based on cleanliness.
+We delivered a user-centered experience that matches how people actually think about cleaning while leveraging our intelligence to automate routines.
+Cleanliness predictions, powered by the Dirt Detective algorithm, introduced the ability for Roombas to automatically decide which rooms needed cleaning and prioritize them based on predicted cleanliness.

 Cleaning, Simplified